Jesus Christ Superstar: Musical synopsis

 Jesus Christ Superstar Synopsis - Broadway musical

-Several high priests of Rome, watching what is going on with Jesus and his teachings, come to the conclusion that the spread of his doctrine should be stopped, and he himself – destroyed, as an element that threatens to the existence of socio-political system of Rome.
+Several high priests of Rome, watching what is going on with Jesus and his teachings, come to the conclusion that the spread of his doctrine should be stopped, and he destroyed, as an element that threatens to the existence of the socio-political system of Rome.
 All his followers and even those who do not share the teachings are under attack.
 Because with the fall of the power of the Roman Empire, statehood and civilization will cease too, causing irreparable harm to the public.
 High priests want to avoid this in the first place.
 After the entry of Jesus and his followers in Jerusalem, he becomes an aim of attacks, even up to the point that he wanted to make a coup d’état, which he, of course, denies in those words, that in this city no one knows his real intentions.
-Issa sees that the city, in which he has entered, has become the center of debauchery, lust and arms trafficking, and is horrified by this state of affairs.
+Issa sees that the city, in which he has entered, has become the center of debauchery, lust, and arms trafficking, and is horrified by this state of affairs.
 In one of his most famous scenes of rage, he chases the merchants and moneychangers out of the temple, which is a sacred place.

 > > > Jesus Christ Superstar synopsis